Every child, member of staff and parent has a right to feel safe at school.

 We believe that every child is created in the image of God and should be nurtured, encouraged and challenged in equal measure.
 Through our worship times together and through all our learning experiences we want the children at DVIS to hear about God, learn about themselves, about who they are and what their potential is.

-Fire practices – these are carried out in school every half term.
+Fire and Lockdown Practices – these are carried out in school every half term.

 Road crossings – Due to the split site nature of the school a large number of children walk across the main road each day.
 The school holds a risk assessment for this activity and there are strict procedures in place.
 School Crossing Patrols are in present before and after school at the two main crossroads that are used by the children at the school.